opt command line parserThis document describes opt,

 opt with the `--with-readline'

-link your program to this code, you'll need to have the
+program to this code, you'll need to have the `readline'

-is built with this option enabled, it will actually incorporate the
+with this option enabled, it will actually incorporate

-particular, you do NOT need to add `-lreadline -ltermcap' to the
+you do NOT need to add `-lreadline -ltermcap'

 option.
 It's nice, but not really crucial.